Employee Monitoring: Tools, Techniques & Best Practices for Managers

 Why Monitor Employees?

 Despite common employee monitoring myths, companies implement employee monitoring for a variety of legitimate business reasons.
-The top drivers include improving productivity, protecting security, and ensuring compliance:
+The top drivers to monitor the remote workforce include:

 Boosting Productivity